What Are Some Common Ways Insurance Companies Try to Get Out of Paying Claims?

 Is the Cause or Extent of the Injuries Being Contested?

-An insurance company may be suspicious about an accident victim’s injuries and refuse to settle their claims.
+An insurance company may be suspicious about an accident victim’s medical treatment and injuries and refuse to settle their claims.
 Examples include instances where the victim exaggerates their injuries.
 Additionally, insurance companies may be doubtful that the injuries arose from the accident in the first place.
 They may suggest that a claimant is hindered by preexisting injuries or injuries suffered in the time after the accident.

 Did You Seek Immediate Medical Attention?